-- Years from activity inception until 2017, the Company was tax inspected and the tax assessment was carried out and the payment thereof was made.
+- Years from activity inception until 2017, the Company was tax inspected and the tax assessment was carried out and the payment thereof was made. - Year 2018, no tax inspection has been carried out up till date.

 (D) QNB ALAHLI Factoring Company Position (subsidiary company):